Jbleezy/BO2-Reimagined/README.md

 * Upgraded: decreased stock ammo from 600 to 450

 ### B23R
-* Changed weapon cost to 900 on all maps
+* Decreased weapon cost from 1000 to 900 on all maps

 ### Ballistic Knife
 * Projectiles are no longer picked up by other players